pigna90/PCTSPTW/README.md

 # Prize-Collecting Traveling Salesman Problem with Time Windows (PCTSPTW)

-This project is designed for educational purposes as project of the corse of Model-Driven Decision Methods a.a 2015/16 (University Of Pisa).
-The goal is to implement a Linear Programming Model with [PuLP] and solve it with at least two different solvers, like [CBC] and [GUROBI] (Accademic License) in this case (feel free to use whatever you want/need).
-At last  optimize one of these in order to improve performance.
+This project has been made for educational purposes during the lecture of Model-Driven Decision Methods a.a 2015/16 (University Of Pisa).
+The goal is to implement a Linear Programming Model with [PuLP] and solve it with at least two different solvers: [CBC] and [GUROBI] (Accademic License) (feel free to use whatever you want/need!).
+At last  optimize one of these in order to improve time performance.

-I wrote a simple report (in Italian) as description of the work done.
+I wrote a simple report (in Italian) as description of the work I've done.
 If you need it please contact me.

-## Tech
+## Requirements
-This is what you need before running:

 * **Python 3.x**
 * **PuLP** - as Python module